Refusing to Give Up: Courtney Morgan's Path

 Personal Statement

 When it came to her personal statement, Courtney looked to her previous health care experience.
-“I highlighted an experience from when I was a nurse, and added things I thought I could bring to the school and as a future physician.
+“I highlighted an experience from when I was a nurse, and added things I thought I could bring to the school and as a future physician.”

 As Dr. Kennedy explains when it comes to the personal statement, “Overall, I'm interested in two things: the evolution, and the maturation of you wanting to be a doctor.
 At some point, you made an adult decision to become a doctor.
-I'm interested in what the circumstances, events, was or were at that time.
+I'm interested in what the circumstance, events, was or were at that time.
 And I'm interested in what you did differently as a result of that decision.
 How did it evolve?
 How did you act on it?”
 Dr. Kennedy goes on to say, “Also, we need to know it’s you who wrote the statement.
-It will be clear if the statement truly doesn’t reflect the applicant’s voice and experience, and will fall apart in the interview.”
+It will be clear if the statement truly doesn’t reflect the applicant’s voice and experience and will fall apart in the interview.”

 Anatomy of an Applicant, Courtney M, Core Competencies